Costeer/Gruvbox-Material-Themes/README.md

 8) Reopen Obsidian.

-9) Navigate to the apperance tab in the Settings.
+9) Navigate to the appearance tab in the Settings.

-10) Click on the dropdown and select "Materila Gruvbox".
+10) Click on the drop down and select "Material Gruvbox".

 ![Screenshot from 2023-09-20 22-17-23](https://github.com/Costeer/Gruvbox-Material-Themes/assets/142180709/bd2791a9-e81a-432a-bf1c-bed3d1116f87)